 World Bank Special Representative to the UN and WTO

-Selina Jackson is the World Bank’s Special Representative to the UN and WTO in Geneva where she is responsible for managing the Bank’s relations and strategic communication with the WTO and the Geneva-based UN agencies, including Member governments, and other stakeholders.
-Selina joined the World Bank in 2010 after ten years as Vice President of International Public Affairs at UPS, where she managed the company's international trade policy and priorities, including trade facilitation and market access issues.
-Selina served as U.S. Director of the Transatlantic Business Dialogue (TABD) during its inception in 1995 to 2000.
-She holds a Masters degree in international political economy from The Fletcher School of Law and Diplomacy at Tufts University and a Masters degree in European studies from the College of Europe in Bruges, Belgium.
+Selina Jackson is the World Bank Group’s Special Representative to the UN and WTO in Geneva where she is responsible for managing the Bank’s relations and strategic communication with the WTO and the Geneva-based UN agencies, including Member governments, and other stakeholders.
+Selina joined the World Bank Group in 2010 after ten years as Vice President of International Public Affairs at UPS, where she managed the company's international trade policy and priorities, including trade facilitation and market access issues.
+Selina served as US Director of the Transatlantic Business Dialogue (TABD) during its inception, from 1995 to 2000.
+She holds a Master's degree in international political economy from The Fletcher School of Law and Diplomacy at Tufts University and a Master's degree in European studies from the College of Europe in Bruges, Belgium.

 Blogging on: The Trade Post